 Section 402A(c)(2)(B) of the Public Health Service Act (PHS Act) (42 U.S.C.
-282a(c)(2)(B)), added to the PHS Act in Section 103(a) of the National Institutes of Health (NIH) Reform Act of 2006, requires that the Secretary of Health and Human Services submit an annual report to Congress identifying the percentage of funds made available by each national research institute and national center with respect to conducting or supporting research that involves collaboration between the institute or center and one or more other national research institutes or national centers (ICs).
-This sixth annual report provides the dollar amounts made available by each IC for conducting or supporting research that involves collaboration between that IC and one or more other ICs.
-This amount is expressed as the funds made available by each IC in FY 2012 for conducting or supporting trans-NIH research.
-In addition, the U.S. House of Representatives Report 109-687 accompanying the NIH Reform Act of 2006 recognizes that there may be collaborative work between ICs that may not be fully demonstrated in budgetary data, such as planning meetings, conferences, and day-to-day information exchange between programs.
+282a(c)(2)(B)), added to the PHS Act in Section 103(a) of the National Institutes of Health (NIH) Reform Act of 2006, requires that the Secretary of Health and Human Services submit to Congress an annual report identifying the percentage of funds made available by each national research institute and national center with respect to conducting or supporting research that involves collaboration between the institute or center (IC) and one or more other national research institutes or national centers.
+This annual report provides the dollar amounts made available by each IC in FY 2013 for conducting or supporting research that involves collaboration between that IC and one or more other ICs.
+In addition, the U.S. House of Representatives Report 109-687 accompanying the NIH Reform Act of 2006 recognizes that there may be collaborative work between ICs that may not be fully demonstrated in budgetary data, such as planning meetings and conferences and exchanging day-to-day information between programs.
 Accordingly, this report references examples of activities that fall under these categories.

 II.
-Overview of Collaborations within NIH
+Overview of Collaborations within the NIH

 The NIH is composed of 27 ICs, each having a distinct mission.
-However, leaders across the NIH recognize that scientific progress often comes at the interface of traditional boundaries.
+Leaders across the NIH recognize that scientific progress often comes at the interface of traditional boundaries.
 Therefore, there is considerable trans-NIH collaborative activity across IC boundaries at every level of NIH operations.
 Trans-NIH collaborative activities can be found in all disease areas and across basic, translational, and clinical research.
 These collaborations can be formal or informal and can involve sharing materials, specimens, or scientific expertise.
 Collaborations take place at any or all stages of a research project or program, including: 1) development of a concept, initiative, or plan; 2) funding; 3) conduct of the research in intramural laboratories; 4) management and administration of the project; and 5) assessment of results.
-Although some collaborations are the product of highly visible joint activities, such as the NIH Common Fund programs and the NIH Blueprint for Neuroscience Research, the vast majority of collaborative activities take place day-to-day in the office and in the laboratory.
+Although some collaborations are the product of highly visible joint activities, such as the NIH Common Fund programs and the NIH Blueprint for Neuroscience Research, the vast majority of collaborative activities takes place day-to-day in the office and in the laboratory.
 This report includes the activities of 24 of the 27 ICs.
 For reasons discussed below, the Clinical Center, the Center for Information Technology, and the Center for Scientific Review are not part of this report.

 III.
-Scope of Report
+Scope of the Report